 Justine: Also, tomatoes.
 Actually, I hated growing them at first because we didn’t have any luck with them; they’re so temperamental and prone to whitefly.
 But now that we’ve done a bit more research into growing them and we have a few plants that are actually fruiting, I really can’t wait to try growing more varieties.
 Scott and I LOVE LOVE LOVE tomatoes.

-6. What made you decide to start The Farmers and offer workshops in your home?
+6. What made you decide to start The Farmers in Singapore and offer workshops in your home?

 Justine: What we’re trying to do with the workshop is to tell the story of food, simply put.

 In Singapore, where we import so much of our food, I feel like we’ve become disconnected from where our food comes from.
 We’ve forgotten that there’s a really long story behind a simple plate of food.
 The ingredients had to be grown, then trucked/shipped/flown over vast distances, going through many hands during the process.